MahirEmran/nchs-cs.github.io/idp/final-project/handouts/organize.md

 * There are only 3 plots.
 Ouch!
 * The y-axes are not all labeled.
 * The bar chart showing genre of movies does not add any value to the research question.
 It is good that the bars are sorted by value, but there is no point to the chart.
-* I lack annotation.
+* Lacking annotation.
 The bar chart could have values added to the top of the bars (or inside the bars).
 The line plots could highlight inflection points.
-* I need more creativity.
+* Needs more creativity.
 Having only barchart and line plots is not enough.
 While line plots are fantastic at identifying correlations, there are other plots and activities that are great at showing correlation.
 The following example correlation methods may not be appropriate given the data collected or my research question.
 Regardless, here are some other methods:
     * [Correlation Heatmap](https://stackoverflow.com/questions/39409866/correlation-heatmap)
-    * <a href="../../Topics/machine_learning/feature-importance.html">Machine Learning and Feature Importance</a>
+    * Machine Learning and Feature Importance
     * Plotting Netflix vs GDP and then adding Statistical information such as `Coefficient of Determination`.
 * The graphs do not sufficiently deter critical counter arguments.
 For example, even though there is a negative correlation between Box Office revenue and Netflix earnings, we could show that other popular streaming services do (or do not) correlate.

 There are some positive realizations from doing these sketches that will impact my project's efforts:

 * I need data by year
 * I need to be able to do `twinx` plots--to plot lines with different scales on the same axis